root1991/BitpandaTask1/README.md

 Also here I wanted to add answers to your questions:
 1. For me as a developer code is the most important thing in the apps.
 As it's not really possible (legal) to get a source code of apps from google play
-I can't really that they did a good job.
+I can't really say that they did a good job.
 From the user perspective I like these apps:

 https://play.google.com/store/apps/details?id=com.duolingo